 The framework consists of five key elements of student engagement, and six features of effective student engagement.
 It offers a coherent and detailed way of understanding student engagement that can be helpful to institutions and students' associations as they attempt to develop and plan their student engagement activities.

-For instance, the framework was very helpful to us at sparqs in developing our own new strategic plan.
+For instance, the framework was very helpful to us at sparqs in developing our own 2013-18 strategic plan.
 Elements three, four and five of the framework, which relate directly to sparqs' remit, have been formed part of our mission statement.

 Explore the framework